MetaDataCool/sviep-bigdata/README.md

 Then the Python part:

+you need to have python, an environment where you can run it, the packages pymongo and sklearn.

 main.py can be run and right now does

- -imports pymongo package to connect to the mongodb from python -print the first bag of words
+ - imports pymongo package to connect to the mongodb from python
+ - print the first bag of words

+ - (then uses http://scikit-learn.org/stable/modules/feature_extraction.html to create the (i,j) val() matrix)